 There are a number of other companies like west.cn, xinnet, bizcn, 22.cn, but these require a native mandarin speaker/reader.
 Alibaba and Tencent are both friendly-enough for any offshore developer, where you can acquire your SSL, set up a CDN and they help you acquire and/or transfer the ICP licence although the process is still rather messy and will take 1-3 months.

-In our experience, onshore hosting is thoroughly unnecessary given the sheer length of time involved, and for the avoidance of doubt, hosting in Hong Kong isn't a solution as the site's pages are still incompatible in China.
+For the avoidance of doubt, hosting in Hong Kong isn't a solution as the site's pages are still incompatible in China.

 i) Remove third-party resources and host them locally, and